Elizabeth Pierrepont: Career

 Mary's keeper Ralph Sadler described her father as a "peevish Papist" to Francis Walsingham.
 Her father in April 1585 had written inviting her to come to visit them at Woodhouse, relatively close to Tutbury Castle, before they moved further away.
 He had expected her to come straight away and sent his servant with a bag for her night things.
 Sadler did not like this at all.
 He told Henry Pierrepont's servant that they should have written to him first, and it was a shame that the young maiden was "nourished and brought up here in Popery".

 Pierrepont and the French secretary

 Pierrepont seems to have had a relationship with Mary's French secretary Claude Nau, and in April 1586 he sent a friend to discuss marriage with her father.
 Nau sent letters about the marriage negotiations to a secretary of the French ambassador called Cordaillot.
 The letters were carried by the double agent Gilbert Gifford alias Cornelius.

 Mary was not at first in favour of this marriage.
 She wrote that when Pierrepont was 17 she could be married and thought married life would improve her figure, and that keeping her in the household unmarried might incur the disapproval of Bess of Hardwick.
 Her marriage would also help "bring forward" her younger sister Grace Pierrepont.
 The marriage to Nau did not take place.
 Nau's English servant had been a member of Henry Pierrepont's household.

+Amias Paulet was in charge at Chartley.
+He thought Mary was happy for Pierrepont to marry Nau.
+He wrote that "great cost is bestowed on Mistress Pierrepont in garments of all sorts, wherein cloth of silver and gold and silver lace are not spared".
+On 6 June 1586, he advised she should be removed from the household at Chartley.
+He wrote to Walsingham about his conversation with Mary about Bess Pierrepont and her possible return to her parent's house.
+The subject of her clothes came up, Mary said the tailor had been injured in a drunken quarrel, but Paulet said she had sufficient clothes.
+Mary said that Pierrepont did not have enough linen smocks.
+Mary also told Paulet that Pierrepont should stay because Bess of Hardwick did not love her.

+Dominique Bourgoing, who wrote a narrative of Mary's arrest, said that a document recording a promise of marriage between Nau and Pierrepont, written on parchment and signed by Mary's "damoiselles", was among papers taken when Mary was at Tixall in August 1586.
+This made Mary angry as it touched the honour of Nau and the Master of Household Andrew Melville.